 - evaluate the cause of infertility such as varicocele.

 - look for the location of undescended testis.

 A sudden onset of pain in the scrotum should be taken very seriously.
 The most common cause of scrotal pain is epididymitis, an inflammation of the epididymis.
 It is treatable with antibiotics.
 If left untreated, this condition can lead to an abscess or loss of blood flow to the testicles.

-Ultrasound also can be used to locate and evaluate masses (lumps or tumors) in the testicle or scrotum.
+Ultrasound also can be used to locate and evaluate masses (lumps or tumors) in the testicle or elsewhere in the scrotum.
 Collections of fluid and abnormalities of the blood vessels may appear as masses and can be assessed by ultrasound.
-Masses, both outside and within the testicles may be benign or malignant and should be evaluated as soon as they are detected.
+Masses both outside and within the testicles may be benign or malignant and should be evaluated as soon as they are detected.

 How should I prepare?

 You should wear comfortable, loose-fitting clothing for your ultrasound exam.
 You may need to remove all clothing and jewelry in the area to be examined.

 You may be asked to wear a gown during the procedure.

 Ultrasound scanners consist of a console containing a computer and electronics, a video display screen and a transducer that is used to do the scanning.
 The transducer is a small hand-held device that resembles a microphone, attached to the scanner by a cord.
 Some exams may use different transducers (with different capabilities) during a single exam.
 The transducer sends out inaudible, high—frequency sound waves into the body and then listens for the returning echoes from the tissues in the body.
 The principles are similar to sonar used by boats and submarines.